paymill/paymill-oxid-4.6/README.md

 - You can access the logging within your administration backend under Paymill -> Log

 # Notes about the payment process

+Fast Checkout: Fast checkout can be enabled by selecting the option in the PAYMILL Basic Settings.
+If any customer completes a purchase while the option is active this customer will not be asked for data again.
+Instead a reference to the customer data will be saved allowing comfort during checkout.

 The payment is processed when an order is placed in the shop frontend.